JoshSkilla/Gesture_Controlled_Drone/README.md

 gesture_recognition.py -> Program that implements the model in real-time and displays camera frames with live prediction in a popup window

+drone_marshalling_signals.png -> Displays the different types of drone marshalling signals on the window created by gesture_recognition.py

 For more information on the drone, programs or progression of this project refer to the MS Word file